Easy Cheesecake – Oma's einfacher Käsekuchen

 There are three options for the crust:

-- Use the recipe below.
+- Use the recipe below in the recipe card.

 - Mix together 1¼ cups graham wafer crumbs and ⅛ cup melted butter.
-Press into bottom and a bit up the sides of the pan.
+Press into the bottom and a bit up the sides of the pan.

 - Crush about 7 ounces butter cookies (Mr. Christie's Social Tea Biscuits) and mix in ⅓ cup melted butter.
-Press into bottom and a bit up the sides of the pan.
+Press into the bottom and a bit up the sides of the pan.

-Looking for a traditional German Cheesecake?
+Looking for a German Cheesecake with Quark instead?

 Well, the traditional one has quark in it.
 Outside of Germany it is difficult to buy quark.
 However, it is easy to make at home.
 Then, you can make your cheesecake the way you're used to.
 Click here to learn how to make quark!

 As well, making quark is actually quite inexpensive, and it's great to have for so many recipes.
+It just takes a bit of time to make.

 However, if you're wanting to make this cheesecake with ricotta, you'll enjoy totally enjoy it as well.
 You can top it with fresh strawberries or a fruit sauce.
 It's absolutely wunderbar!